 The thing I love great customer service?
 It will not only transform customers to long-standing ones but also makes them your most important influencers.
 So, have the courage to start communicating.

-This article was brought to you by Usersnap – best known for its visual Bug Tracking and Feedback Tool, which is employed by web developers, web designers, and customer care managers worldwide.
+This article was brought to you by Usersnap – best known for its visual Bug Tracking and User Feedback Tool, which is employed by web developers, ecommerce site owners, and customer care managers worldwide.